alljoyn/extras-webdocs/docs/learn/core/system-description/alljoyn-session.md

 It sends a FoundAdvertiseName signal to the consumer app.
 9. The consumer app initiates joining the session with the provider via the JoinSession API.
-This call specifies unique name of session host, session port, desired session options, and a SessionListner.
+This call specifies unique name of session host, session port, desired session options, and a SessionListener.
-10. The consumer side AllJoyn router establishes a physical channel with the provider side AllJoyn router (it sets up a TCP connections between the two AllJoyn buses).
+10. The consumer side AllJoyn router establishes a physical channel with the provider side AllJoyn router (as applicable).
+For TCP Transport, this involves setting up a TCP connections between the two AllJoyn routers.
+If a UDP Transport is used between the two routers for session setup, no physical channel needs to be established.
 11. Once a connection is set up between the two AllJoyn buses, the consumer AllJoyn router initiates a BusHello message to send its bus GUID and AllJoyn protocol version.
 The provider